rotheconrad/00_GATech_6720Class_Lab05/README.md

 A good overview of metagenomic sampling and analysis can be found [here](https://www.nature.com/articles/nbt.3935).

-This lab will require XXgb of disk space.
+This lab will require 5gb of disk space.
 I recommend to create and mount a virtual harddisk drive to the VM following these instructions:

 #### Add a second hard disk to your VM to increase disk space
 Takes 5 min or less.